ChristineSchaefer/metaphor_in_political_speeches/src/mwe_metaphor/README.md

 ### Controller
 There are four controllers to control the different steps for this approach.
 - `BertTrainingController`: Controller to manage the Fine-Tuning process of the DistilBERT model
-- `PredictionController`: Controller to manage testing on fine-tuned DistilBERT model
+- `PredictionController`: Controller to manage testing on DistilBERT model
-- `BERTWithGCNTrainingController`: Controller to manage the Fine-Tuning process of the BERT with GCN model
+- `BERTWithGCNTrainingController`: Controller to manage the Fine-Tuning and evaluation process of the BERT with GCN model
 - `CRFController`: Controller for CRF baseline

 The controllers use different models from `mwe_metaphor/models/` and `data_handler/models` to fine-tune the models.